1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 26. The draft minutes of each meeting of the Council shall be circulated by the Secretary to the Council Members within 14 days of each meeting of the Council.

-27. The draft minutes of each meeting of the Council shall be approved by the Council and signed by the Chairman at the following Council meeting and thereafter made available to the Member Associations.
+27. The draft minutes of each meeting of the Council shall be approved by the Council and signed by the Chair at the following Council meeting and thereafter made available to the Member Associations.

 29. The Secretary and the Treasurer, neither of whom need be a Council Member, shall be appointed by and shall hold office during the pleasure of the Council.